metricly/metricly-docs/content/capacity-monitoring/notifications/notifications-aws-sns.md

 4. Back in the SNS console, select the same topic, and then click **Edit topic policy** in the Actions menu.
 5. Under the _Allow these users to publish messages to this topic_ section, select Only these AWS users and add the `Account ID` from Metricly to the field.
 6. Click **Update Policy**.
-7. Return to Metricly and optionally select **Custom** from the Payload drop-down menu.
+7. Return to CloudWisdom and optionally select **Custom** from the Payload drop-down menu.
 A text field will open after selecting Custom.
 Create a custom JSON payload in the textbox.
 You can use the following variables to make your notification more dynamic.
 8. Click **Save**.

 | Variable              | Description                                              |